tier4/caret_doc/docs/configuration/remove_intra_node_data_path.md

 Using the following Python API to remove intra-node data path of `use_latest_message` on an architecture file.

-You can remove callback to publisher with `insert_publisher_callback` function in `Architecture` class.
+- You can remove callback to publisher with `insert_publisher_callback` function in `Architecture` class.
-As arguments, the target node name, publishing topic name and publisher callback name must be specified.
+  - As arguments, the target node name, publishing topic name and publisher callback name must be specified.

-Then, you can update `context_types` to `UNDEFINED` between targeted subscription and publisher with `update_message_context` function in `Architecture` class.
+- You can update `context_types` to `UNDEFINED` between targeted subscription and publisher with `update_message_context` function in `Architecture` class.
-As arguments, the target node name, subscription topic name and publisher topic name must be specified.
+  - As arguments, the target node name, subscription topic name and publisher topic name must be specified.

 ```python
 # arch is caret_analyze.architecture.architecture.Architecture-based object